How vampire bats survive on a diet of blood

 Blood is a pretty risky meal.

-It doesn’t carry much nutritional reward – it’s exceptionally low in almost all nutrients, vitamins and minerals apart from iron.
+It doesn’t carry much nutritional reward – blood is exceptionally low in almost all nutrients, vitamins and minerals apart from iron.

 And there’s the risk of being exposed to a whole host of diseases including rabies, Ebola and HIV.